-Selectmen last night assured residents the double yellow lines painted on Robin Hill Road and High Street - an error by the Department of Public Works - will be removed.
+Selectmen last night assured residents painted on Robin Hill Road and High Street - an error by the Department of Public Works - will be removed.

 Selectmen Pat Wojtas and Matt Hanson, the board's Policy Subcommittee, worked on a first draft of the road striping policy and presented it to the board.

 After much discussion, the subcommittee will re-draft the policy to specifically exclude town-designated scenic roads from being lined, which includes Robin Hill Road and High Street.
 Three of those designated scenic roads are currently lined, selectmen said, and according to the policy would require a public hearing on the matter before the town decides whether or not to keep lining them or let the lines fade.

 Selectmen will meet again in two weeks to approve the final policy, and in the mean time, Town Manager Paul Cohen is going to work to find contractors to remove the lines.

 Cohen said he wasn't sure how immediately the work might start.